-We believe it’s important to build a prioritization habit to make sure that your priorities match your goals that are changing, practically, sprint after sprint.
+We believe it’s important to build a prioritization habit to ensure that your priorities match your goals, which are constantly changing with each sprint.

 Building a prioritization habit helps you to: